-The Scanner, when installed, powers itself from the line cord.
-It requires less than 2.5 watts.
+The Scanner, when installed, powers itself from the line voltage on Channel 1.
+It requires less than 1.5 watts.
 This means the Scanner does not contain large internal batteries that must be recharged or replaced; the Scanner can be retrieved from the field, downloaded, and reinstalled elsewhere minutes later.